Create a fretboard diagram for a single chord or a general progression.

 integer, vector of fret number labels for fret axis.
 See details.

-logical set to TRUE to shift the fret axis number labels (if present) from being directly next to the fret to being aligned with the circles behind the fret.
+to shift the fret axis number labels (if present) from being directly next to the fret to being aligned with the circles behind the fret.- accidentals

 logical, show tuning of each string on string axis.